confluentinc/learn-hybrid-cloud-exercises/modules/module-10.md

 `while [[ true ]]; do echo "$RANDOM" |  kafka-console-producer --topic replicate_me --bootstrap-server broker:29092; sleep 1; done &`

-Next, we'll enter the Kafka Connect Docker container to run our commands
+Next, we'll enter the Kafka Connect Docker container to run our commands.
+Open up a new terminal tab or window:

 `docker exec -it connect /bin/bash`